 Students in Grade 3 will learn disciplinary core ideas from the scientific domains of physical, life, and Earth and space sciences.
-Physical science addresses the core idea "Motion and Stability," in which students will investigate, measure, and predict the motion of an object and test the cause and effect relationship of electrostatic and magnetic interactions.
-Life science encompasses "Structures and Processes," "Inheritance and Variation of Traits," and "Unity and Diversity."
+The physical sciences domain addresses the core idea "Motion and Stability," in which students will investigate, measure, and predict the motion of an object and test the cause and effect relationship of electrostatic and magnetic interactions.
+Life sciences encompasses "Structures and Processes," "Inheritance and Variation of Traits," and "Unity and Diversity."
 Students use evidence to interpret fossil data and construct explanations of an organism's ability to survive when environmental changes occur.
 Students examine organisms' life cycles and traits and the influence of the environment on these traits.
-Earth and space science core ideas are "Earth's Systems" and "Earth and Human Activity."
+Earth and space sciences core ideas are "Earth's Systems" and "Earth and Human Activity."
 Students represent data and communicate solutions to problems that exist in typical weather conditions expected during a particular season.

-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are denoted with a gear icon \diamond .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students will solve a problem by applying scientific ideas about magnetic interactions.